jubatus/website/source/en/tutorial/graph_python.rst

  1. Connect to Jubatus Server

-  Connect to Jubatus Server (Row 74).
+  Connect to Jubatus Server (Line 74).
   Setting the IP addr., RPC port of Jubatus Server.

  2. Regist the preset query

   The 'add_shortest_path_query' method must be registered beforehand.
-Therefore, the 'PresetQuery' is made (Row 77) and registed by 'add_shortest_path_query' (Row 78).
+Therefore, the 'PresetQuery' is made (Line 77) and registed by 'add_shortest_path_query' (Line 78).

  3. Generate the graph

   Make the graph composed of Yamanote-line and Chuou-line.
-  Firstly, the method [create_graph] is called at (Row 81-82).
+  Firstly, the method [create_graph] is called at (Line 81-82).
   The first argument in [create_graph] is the GraphClient made in Step.
 1.
   The second argument is the return value from method [get_station_join].

   Method [get_station_join] makes the combination list of two neighbor stations.
-  The station XML file is downloaded from Web (Row 29-30).
+  The station XML file is downloaded from Web (Line 29-30).
   Contents of the XML file likes below.
   In this sample program, we ignore the factor of 'distance', and only consider the connections between stations.
 So, the values in <station_name1>, <station_name2> are not used in the program.